ManuDev9/BnGameEvoslashOpen/README.md

 Tested with:
 - Unity 2022.3.16f1

+Installation Notes:
+- You need to download the submodules, here are the commands from the main directory "BnGameEvoslashOpen"

+      # You are inside "BnGameEvoslashOpen"
+      cd Assets/Bodynodes
+      git submodule init
+      git submodule sync
+      git submodule update
+      # body-nodes-host gets installed
+      cd body-nodes-host
+      # You are inside "body-nodes-host"
+      git submodule init
+      git submodule sync
+      git submodule update
+      # body-nodes-common gets installed

 ## What is it?
 Evoslash is a First-Person Sword Fighting game powerd by Bodynodes.
 With Bodynodes Sensor App you will be able to control your sword and to cut down objects and get points.